 Omg, Snapchat just told you it’s 49 degrees outside and you’re sensing death is near.
 The only move at this point is to order take-out from the best Thai food in the city - Jitlada.
 You likely won’t be the only dying genius who thought of this plan, so expect a frenzied crowd.
 But the line moves fast and before you know it, the most authentic (and spicy) Thai in LA will be ready for your withering body.

 You just spent two hours getting up Barham and the only thing that matters is drinking beer until nothing hurts.
 Head immediately to The Pikey on Sunset Blvd., the classic British Pub that’s always exactly what you want it to be.
 And on a day where half the city’s population is introduced to hydroplaning into fire hydrants, The Pikey’s top-notch beer list and British pub menu takes on a whole new meaning.

 It started raining overnight and now your bones are hurting.
 The good news is one of the world’s most well-known superfoods, the pierogie, is ready for you.
-And while there’s actually a decent number of spots around town serving these glory babies, our move is always Polka Polish.
+And while there’s actually a decent number of spots around town serving these glorious babies, our move is always Polka Polish.
 This family-run restaurant in Glassell Park has been a neighborhood staple for years and despite a recent fire, is back and better than ever.
 And thank god, because those cheese and potato pierogies are everything we want on a stormy day.

 Let’s be honest.
-If there’s even talk of rain coming to Los Angeles, you’re canceling all plans, turning on Jessica Jones, and hiding under your covers until further notice.
+If there’s even talk of rain coming to Los Angeles, you’re canceling all plans, turning on The Sopranos, and hiding under your covers until further notice.
 And at this restaurant, reservations are for one, clothing is optional, and the food is driving to you.
 Thai food?
 Chinese food?
 Pizza Hut Triple Treat Bundle?
 Choose your own ending and never stop dreaming in the warmth of your own bed.